 Dr. Sirianni’s work in the classroom has garnered a number of teaching awards and honors, including recognition on the McCombs BBA Faculty Honor Roll at the University of Texas at Austin for the Fall 2021 and Spring 2022 semesters, winning the 2018 Outstanding Marketing Faculty Educator Award at the University of Alabama, and she was a finalist for UA’s prestigious “Last Lecture” teaching honor in 2017.
 In addition, Dr. Sirianni was twice honored with the Neeley School of Business “Favorite Professor” award at Texas Christian University (as selected by the MBA Class of 2012 and the MBA Class of 2013).

-She has taught Introduction to Marketing, Marketing Management, Marketing Research, Service Marketing Strategy, and Consumer Behavior, and enjoys bringing marketing concepts to life in her undergraduate and MBA classes.
+She has taught Introduction to Marketing, Marketing Management, Marketing Research/Information & Analysis, Service Marketing Strategy, Managing Service Excellence, and Consumer Behavior, and enjoys bringing marketing concepts to life in her undergraduate, masters, and doctoral courses.